Asian Americans in Houston: Japanese

-As of the 2010 U.S. Census, there were 3,566 people of Japanese descent in Harris County, making up 1.3% of the Asians in the county.
+As of the 2010 U.S. census, there were 3,566 people of Japanese descent in Harris County, making up 1.3% of the Asians in the county.
 In 1990 there were 3,425 ethnic Japanese in the county, making up 3.1% of the county's Asians, and in 2000 there were 3,574 ethnic Japanese in the county, making up 1.9% of the county's Asians.

+The immigration of Japanese people to Houston was initiated by the efforts of two Japanese men, Sadatsuchi Uchida and Seito Saibara.
+Their idea and venture ultimately led to the first rice plantation in Texas that attracted Japanese men and their wives.

 Cambodians

 The first Cambodians arrived in Houston while fleeing the Cambodian genocide.
+Agencies used Houston's climate as a reason to place Cambodian refugees there.
+A 23-house complex called "Khmer Village" was established off of Interstate 10 (Eastex Freeway) in the east side of the city.

 A woman named Yani Rose Keo became a community leader and was involved in the affairs of Cambodians who settled in Houston.
 In 2000 Yani Keo stated that 80,000 people of Cambodian origins lived in Houston while Greater Houston had a total of 82,000 people of Cambodian origins.
 Many Cambodians in Houston operate doughnut shops; according to Samoeurn Phan, a Cambodian man quoted by food writer Robb Walsh in The Washington Post, about 90% of the doughnut shops in Houston were owned by Cambodians in 2017.

-In 1985 Keo established a farm in an area called "Little Cambodia", in Brazoria County, near Rosharon.
+In 1985 Keo established a farm in an area called "Little Cambodia," in Brazoria County, near Rosharon.
 Terrence McCoy of the Houston Press stated that there were "perhaps" 90 families of Cambodian origin living there.
 In the 2000s (decade) the farmers got into a dispute with the Texas Parks and Wildlife Department (TPWD) over the farming of water spinach, which the TPWD classified as “Harmful or Potentially Harmful Exotic Fish, Shellfish and Aquatic Plants.”
-Ultimately the TPWD allowed the farming of water spinach.
+Ultimately the TPWD allowed the farming of water spinach with proper mandated state regulations.
 "Little Cambodia" sustained damage during Hurricane Ike in 2008, and in Hurricane Harvey in 2017.

+As of 2015, 77583, the ZIP code of Rosharon, Texas, has the highest concentration of Cambodian Americans in the Greater Houston area.

+Circa the 1980s there was the Cambodian/Khmer School of Houston.